Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Discussion and perspective

-Interestingly, despite the fundamentally different long-living large-scale flow structures between the cases of applied constant temperatures and vertical temperature gradients, their response on a variation of the working fluid shares clear analogies -- compare therefore the dark and bright markers in figure \ref{fig:scaling_and_comparison_global_transport}, respectively.
+Interestingly, despite the fundamentally different long-living large-scale flow structures between the cases of applied constant temperatures and vertical temperature gradients (see again section \ref{sec:Introduction}), their response on a variation of the working fluid shares clear analogies: compare therefore the bright and dark markers in figure \ref{fig:scaling_and_comparison_global_transport}, respectively.
 Note here that while the Rayleigh number $\RaD := \alpha g \Delta T H^{3} / \left( \nu \kappa \right)$ in case of an applied constant temperature difference $\Delta T$, this is related via $\RaD \equiv \Ra / \Nu$ \citep{Otero2002, Vieweg2021, Foroozani2021} to equation \eqref{eq:def_Rayleigh_number_Prandtl_number}.
-In particular, this allows to relate the present $\Pr = 1$ run to the corresponding no-slip and $\RaD = 10^{5}$ one from \citep{Pandey2022} as described in \citep{Vieweg2021}.
+In particular, this allows to relate the present $\Pr = 1$ run to the corresponding no-slip and $\RaD = 10^{5}$ one from \citep{Pandey2022} as described in \citep{Vieweg2023a}.
 Thus, the particular kind of thermal boundary condition seems not to be of great significance when it comes to qualitative trends of the classical global measures of heat and momentum transport with respect to $\Pr$.
+In other words, different large-scale flow structures respond qualitatively similarly on a variation of the working fluid if judged via global measures of heat or momentum transport.
 Moreover, this underlines that diffusion processes are primarily \textit{locally} important and do not rule the large-scale pattern formation.